sweyome/Sprint-Challenge--Hash-BC/README.md

 Explain in detail the workings of a dynamic array:
 * What is the runtime complexity to access an array, add or remove from the front, and add or remove from the back?
-> since it takes a single step to access via index, to add/remove from back/front. run time complexity is O(1).
+> access an item of an array via its index, or add/remove an item at the end of an array, the complexity is O(1).
+Whereas, linearly searching through an array via its index has a complexity of O(n).
+Also add or remove from the front requires rendering each element that follows it (i.e. removing an element at index 0 requires relabelling element at index 1 as index 0, and so forth), they have a complexity of O(n)
 * What is the worse case scenario if you try to extend the storage size of a dynamic array?
 > adding a new element at the end of the dynamic array takes O(1) time.
 But if the dynamic array doesn't have any room for the new item, it'll need to expand, which takes O(n) time.
 And we need to grow the Array.
 * Explain how a blockchain is structured.
 What are the blocks, what is the chain?
 How is the data organized?